 Download the latest Anchore Engine container image, which contains the necessary

-docker-compose.yaml and configuration files that will be used for the deployment.
+docker-compose.yaml and configuration files that the deployment requires.

 # docker pull docker.io/anchore/anchore-engine:latest